-Given the nature and duration of VLL's book of business, the best estimate liabilities ("BEL") and hence technical provisions are currently negative.
-VLL's assets are therefore held primarily to meet operational and new business funding requirements as well as any solvency capital requirements.
-More than 95% of these assets are held in cash and in short-term high quality liquid assets within collective investment funds, hence market risk exposure arising from these assets is low.
-Counterparty default risk is relatively low since reinsurance is spread across different reinsurers with high credit ratings, and the banks are highly creditworthy.
+Given the nature and duration of the Company's book of business, the Life best estimate liabilities ("BEL") and hence technical provisions are currently negative.
+The unit-linked technical provisions are positive.
+Other than the assets held to back the unit-linked liabilities, the Company's invested assets are held primarily to meet operational and new business funding liquidity requirements.
+These assets are held in cash in bank accounts, term deposit accounts and in short-term high quality liquid assets within collective investment funds, hence market risk exposure for shareholders arising from these assets is low.
+Counterparty default risk is relatively low since the banks are highly creditworthy and reinsurance is spread across different reinsurers with high credit ratings.